Views: 19

 One of the most significant factors contributing to ectopic pregnancy in IVF is pre-existing tubal damage or scarring.
 Women who opt for IVF often have a history of tubal infertility, which may include conditions like pelvic inflammatory disease (PID), endometriosis, or previous surgeries that have left the fallopian tubes damaged.

-Even though IVF bypasses the natural process of fertilisation by placing the embryo directly into the uterus, the damaged tubes can sometimes interfere with this process, leading to an ectopic pregnancy.
+Even though IVF bypasses the natural process of fertilization by placing the embryo directly into the uterus, the damaged tubes can sometimes interfere with this process, leading to an ectopic pregnancy.
 In cases where the embryo mistakenly travels back into the fallopian tube, it can implant there instead of in the uterine lining.

 2. Abnormal Embryo Transfer Technique